-However, less tightly controlled multi-site approaches will also play a vital role in autism biomarker discovery.
+Less tightly controlled multi-site approaches will also play a vital role in autism biomarker discovery.
 For biomarkers to be impactful, they must prove robust across various systems and conditions, extending beyond the specific methodologies of any single study.
 In practice, clinics and research institutions may operate with varying levels of resources, employ diverse procedures, and utilize different EEG systems.
 Therefore, future endeavors, adopting more flexible multi-site approaches and varied procedures and systems will help us to establish biomarkers that are consistently detectable across diverse real-world settings.
 Employing a combination of multi-site collaboration approaches is key to achieving a balance between precise biomarker identification and their versatile application, ensuring that biomarkers are both scientifically robust and broadly applicable in diverse clinical and research environments.

 Summary